 shaders/+hlsl/effect.frag, while simply writing

 fragmentShader: "qrc:shaders/effect.frag" in QML.
-For more details, see ShaderEffect.

-Therefore, it's important not to unneccessarily request an alpha channel.
+It is therefore important not to unneccessarily request an alpha channel.
 When the alphaBufferSize is 0 or the default -1, all these extra steps can be avoided and the traditional window-based swapchain is sufficient.

 B8G8R8A8_UNORM format.
 Everything else will trigger a QImage-based format conversion on the CPU first.

-Particles and some other OpenGL-dependent utilities, like QQuickFramebufferObject, are currently not supported.
+Particles and some other OpenGL-dependent utilities, like QQuickFramebufferObject, are not currently supported.

-Texture atlases are currently not in use.
+Texture atlases are not currently in use.

 Vertical synchronization is always enabled, meaning Present() is invoked with an interval of 1.

 The configuration can be changed by setting the following environment variables:

 QT_D3D_BUFFER_COUNT- The number of swap chain buffers in range 2 - 4.
 The default value is 3.